 – Essay: Galileo’s Telescope, Google Earth – As the telescope led to the end of geocentrism, so the new map data (e.g. Google Earth) nullify geology’s prevailing paradigm that has us all believing that there was never a worldwide flood.

-– Essay, “A message not sent” contains an email message to a pseudo-scientist masquerading as a geographer and anthropologist.
+– Essay, “A message not sent regarding pre-history adversely affected by “no Flood” contains an email message to a pseudo-scientist masquerading as a geographer and anthropologist.

-– My book is another source.
-I wrote and self-published it immediately after retiring.
+– My book – I wrote and self-published it immediately after retiring.
 In it, I uncover and correct geology’s “no worldwide flood, ever” error.
 It is self-published because of the incredible prejudice brought against anyone thinking against the current paradigm.
 Among the consequences: two major branches of science, geology and anthropology, require fundamental reformations.